Vabbajack-Sandvich/Machine-Set-Calculator/README.md

 =================================

-This calculates through put like this:
+This calculates throughput like this:

 =================================